datacarpentry/shell-ecology-ARCHIVED/shell.md

 If  *destination* is not a directory, `mv` renames, and `cp` copies.
 If *destination* is a directory, `mv` moves file *origin* into that directory, and `cp` makes a copy of file *origin* into that directory.

-Warn folks about rm - there is no Trash with bash.
+Repeat note about rm - no Trash with bash!

 *Hint: tab completion makes you more efficient and less error-prone*